alenakhineika/get-random-image/README.md

 ## Run with AWS Lambda

-AWS will call `handler` automatically after you create your Lambda:
+Configure Lambda and AWS will call the `handler` automatically:
 - Create a lambda function.
+- Upload `code.zip` directly to the lambda function or to Amazon S3 if a zip file size is bigger than 10 MB.
 - Add environment variables to the `Environment variables` Lambda Configuration section.
-- Upload `code.zip` directly to the lambda function or to Amazon S3 if a zip file size is bigger than 10 MB.
-Note, that the total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB.
 - Change the amount of time that Lambda allows a function to run before stopping it.
-The default is 3 seconds, make it 20 seconds to make sure there is enough time to download the image and convert it to base64 string.
+The default is 3 seconds, make it 20 seconds to make sure there is enough time to download the image and format the response.
 - Configure Amazon API Gateway.